 this area in the late 1800s.
 A viable, adaptive use should be

-made of the building.
 The Federation of Western Outdoor Clubs urges the

 Vancouver-Clark County Parks and Recreation department to acquire the